2020 West Harrison StreetChicago, IL 60612

 Adult Clinical Trials

-The adult clinical trials program includes industry-sponsored and investigator-initiated studies.
+The adult clinical trials program includes industry-sponsored and investigator-initiated research.
+Studies offered are in the areas of HIV treatment, hepatitis C treatment and adherence, STI treatment, cancer treatment, and vaccine studies.
 Please contact the coordinator at (312) 572-4543 to learn what trials are currently open for enrollment.